 There must be a constant supply of fresh air to the room in which the stove is to be installed.
 Fixed ventilation must be provided when installing any solid fuel stove which has an output higher than 5kws.
 For each kilowatt above five, 550 sq mm (2.56 sq ins) of ventilation is required.
-This stove has a maximum output of 6kws and so there should be fixed ventillation of a minimum 550 sq mm.
-Any airbricks or grilles fitted for this purpose should be positioned so that they are not liable to blockage.
-If other appliances requiring ventilation operate in the vicinity of the stove then there must be adequate ventilation to provide for both appliances operating simultaneously.
-NOTE Extractor fans when operating in the same room or space as the stove, may cause problems.
+This stove has a maximum output of 12kws and so there should be fixed ventillation of a minimum 3850 sq mm.